jaspector

 A building permit from NM CID is required for all construction of new structures, additions, structural alterations, demolitions, changes of use or occupancy, and installation or extension of electrical, plumbing, or mechanical systems in unincorporated Quay County.
 This includes new residential construction (single-family, multi-family, manufactured housing), additions to existing residences, new commercial or agricultural structures that include habitable space or public-accessed facilities, any structure requiring plumbing, electrical, or mechanical rough-in, and mobile/manufactured home placement and re-installation.

+Not all construction work requires a permit in unincorporated Quay County, NM.
 The following work is generally exempt: Open-sided or unenclosed agricultural outbuildings (pole barns, hay storage, livestock shelters) that do not include plumbing, electrical, HVAC, or habitable space are generally exempt from CID building permit requirements.
 Note: Confirm exemption status with CID before proceeding.
 Minor repairs and maintenance (routine maintenance and minor repairs that do not affect structural integrity, fire and life safety, or egress, such as replacing like-for-like doors and windows, re-roofing with same materials, and painting) are generally not subject to CID permit requirements but should be confirmed with CID.
+When in doubt, confirm with the local building department before starting work.